Evermind-sh/.github/profile/README.md

 Evermind eliminates the complexities of building and managing distributed locking mechanisms.
 Our service provides:

-### Supports
+### Features
-- 🔄 Configurable lock acquisitions with automatic retries.
+- 🔄 **Configurable Lock Acquisitions:** Fine-tune lock behavior with options for lease duration, retries, and delay intervals.
-- ⏱️ Automatic expirations and releases.
+- ⏱️ **Automatic Expirations and Releases:** Prevent deadlocks and resource starvation.
-- ➕ Lock extensions.
-- ☁️ A serverless-ready (HTTP based) architecture that integrates easily into any environment.
+- ➕ **Lock Extensions:** Extend a lock without releasing it.
+- ☁️ **HTTP API & TypeScript SDK:** Flexible integrations with multiple environments that is serverless ready.
+- 🤝 **Soft Fail Option:** Handle errors gracefully with inline responses.

 ### Pricing